Cookham to Maidenhead walk

 |OS Maps||Explorer 172 or Landranger 175.
 Cookham, map reference SU 886 850, is in Berkshire, 4km north of Maidenhead.|

 This is a figure of 9 walk, looping around the hills above Cookham with views over the Thames Valley, before returning to it for lunch.
 The afternoon follows a pretty stretch of the Thames Path to Maidenhead.
+This walk replaces the original TO Book 1 Walk 24 - Cookham (round) walk - which had difficulties with a lunch pub and a road crossing.

 You start with a circuit of Cookham, heading westwards from the town and passing the very ordinary house where the artist Stanley Spencer lived and worked for some 15 years until his death in 1959.
 After passing through Cookham Dean you go past a large free-range turkey farm and into Bisham Woods, where an attractive stretch along an escarpment with fine views over the Thames Valley leads to Winter Hill.
 Mole, Ratty and company of The Wind in the Willows fame inhabited the riverbanks and wild woods around here, at least according to their author Kenneth Grahame who lived nearby.
 From here you drop down to the Thames to return by the river to Cookham for lunch, with the opportunity to visit the Stanley Spencer Gallery.